 - For the dressing, place all the ingredients (except the scallions) into a small bowl and whisk until creamy and smooth.

-- Sprinkle each salad with scallions and serve with 2 tablespoons of creamy dressing on the side per serving.
+- Sprinkle each salad with scallions and serve with 2 tablespoons of creamy dressing on the side.